What to wear

 This can actually be tested using a Rudraksha Mala.
 I will show you how this works as it is best seen live.

 When performing asanas, however, it is suggested that only a consecrated copper ring is worn, if at all.
 But not the Mala as this is best worn when doing a kriya or in meditation.
 The Mala must not be touched by anyone else as it will add others energies to it.
 It should only have one source of energy.
-You must also never place it on the ground as it will take away the benefits of the consecration performed by Sadhguru.
+You must also never place it on the ground as it will take away the benefits of any consecration that may been performed on.